Dennis Rickman: Storylines

 Dennis and Sharon return to Walford in the summer of 2005, and demand to see Den.
 Dennis has his doubts about Chrissie's story that Den had left her a few months before in favour of another woman, but drops the matter to spare Sharon's feelings.
 Dennis and Sharon go on to marry soon afterwards, and following this, they learn that Sam Mitchell had exhumed their father's body from his grave in the cellar of The Queen Victoria public house.
 Den had been murdered by Chrissie in February 2005 after she, Zoe and Sam confronted him about his manipulation and lies regarding the three of them - which had started just before Christmas 2004, when Den had tricked Sam into selling him The Queen Vic with the pretence that Phil needed money while still on the run from the police.
 Chrissie had also lured Sharon back to overhear Den's confessions so that Den would lose the one person in his life that he truly loved - which she achieved when Sharon disowned Den and left Walford again.
 Den had then walked back into the pub and attacked Chrissie before Zoe hit him with a doorstop and supposedly killed him.
 Den then regained consciousness and grabbed Chrissie, who delivered a fatal blow, but left Zoe to believe she had killed him.
 The three women then buried his body in the basement, with Chrissie being able to avoid suspicion for the next few months by inventing a story that Den had left her for another woman.
 With the help of Phil and his brother Grant, Dennis and Sharon soon bring Chrissie to justice and sell The Queen Vic back to the Mitchells, apparently concluding the lengthy feud between the Watts and Mitchell families.
 Having stayed away from his funeral, Dennis later visits Den's grave and tearfully mourns the father he never had.

 On Christmas Day 2005, Sharon is admitted to hospital with suspected food poisoning, but finds out she is pregnant, despite the previous belief that she was infertile following an abortion 10 years earlier.
-After Dennis interferes with Johnny and condemn the treatment of his teenage daughter Ruby, Johnny attacks Sharon but upon finding out she is pregnant, he relents and tells Sharon that if she and Dennis are gone by midnight on New Year's Eve, he would not kill Dennis.
+After Dennis interferes with Johnny and condemns his treatment of his teenage daughter Ruby, Johnny attacks Sharon, but upon finding out she is pregnant, he relents and tells Sharon that if she and Dennis are gone by midnight on New Year's Eve, he would not kill Dennis.
 He also admits that he murdered Andy Hunter nearly a year earlier.